22nd Annual Faculty Conference on Teaching Excellence

 • The teaching project, strategy, or innovation can be explained in 7 minutes

 To submit your proposal, please click on the link below, fill in your information, and upload your proposal as a Word Document.
+Remember to anonymize your proposal by removing institutional or personal identification information (i.e. XX University instead of Temple University) from your attached document.
 You will receive notification via email concerning the acceptance of your lightning talk to the conference by early November.

 Your proposal must include: